cakephp/docs/en/views/helpers/form.rst

 :php:meth:`~Cake\\View\\Helper\\FormHelper::submit()` or set ``'novalidate' =>
 true`` in options for :php:meth:`~Cake\\View\\Helper\\FormHelper::create()`.

-For example, let's assume that your User model includes fields for a username (varchar), password (varchar), approved (datetime) and quote (text).
-You can use the input() method of the FormHelper to create appropriate inputs for all of these form fields::
+For example, let's assume that your Users model includes fields for a *username* (varchar), *password* (varchar), *approved* (datetime) and *quote* (text).
+You can use the ``input()`` method of the FormHelper to create appropriate inputs for all of these form fields::

     echo $this->Form->create($user);
-    // Text
-    echo $this->Form->input('username');
+    // The following generates a Text input echo $this->Form->input('username');
-    // Password
-    echo $this->Form->input('password');
+    // The following generates a Password input echo $this->Form->input('password');
-    // Day, month, year, hour, minute, meridian echo $this->Form->input('approved');
+    // The following generates Day, Month, Year, Hour, Minute, Meridian echo $this->Form->input('approved');
-    // Textarea
-    echo $this->Form->input('quote');
+    // The following generates a Textarea input echo $this->Form->input('quote');

     echo $this->Form->button('Add');